 - HAWC2 (version 11.8)

-- HAWCStab2 (version 2.10)
+- HAWCStab2 (version 2.11)

 - DTU 10MW RWT (version 2.0)

-3. The htc file
+3. Input file and commands

-The input to HAWCStab2 is htc-files, which are also used by HAWC2.
+The input to HAWCStab2 is an htc-file, which is also used for HAWC2.
 The file used by HAWCStab2 has the normal HAWC2 specific commands as well as some HAWCStab2 specific commands.

 3.1.
-HAWC2 specific commands
+HAWC2 commands

-The HAWC2 user manual[4] should be consulted a more detailed description of the commands.
+The following subsections give a short descriptions of the HAWC2 input required by HAWCStab2.
+The HAWC2 user manual[4] should be consulted for a detailed description of the commands.